Path Planning for Masked Diffusion Model Sampling: Discrete Diffusion with Path Planning

-\looseness=-1 We highlight the masked case in~\cref{eqn:p2_reverse} proceeds familiarly to the classical MDM inference setup outside of the key difference that the index to be denoised is selected by the planner $G_{\phi}$.
-Furthermore, P2 updates a masked token by an intermediate step of remasking and then denoising to a different token with $D_{\theta}$.
+\looseness=-1 We highlight the masked case in~\cref{eqn:p2_reverse} proceeds in the same manner as the classical MDM inference setup outside of the key difference that the index to be denoised is selected by the planner $G_{\phi}$.
+Furthermore, P2 updates a masked token by an intermediate step of remasking and then denoising to a different token by resampling from $D_{\theta}(\bar{\bx}_t)$, using the newly constructed $\bar{\bx}_t$.
 Critically, we see that P2 allows for the planner $G_\phi$ to guide the denoising process towards a more optimal path of denoising orders using the information from both the partially noised sequence $\bx_t$ and the predicted clean sequence $\mb{z}$ from the denoiser---including resampling incorrect denoised tokens.
-We outline the full P2 algorithm in pseudocode in~\cref{alg:OURpracticalsampling} and include a computationally viable Gillespie sampler method~\citep{gillespie_exact_1977,GILLESPIE1976403} for practical instantiations of P2 in~\cref{alg:ourgillespiesampler}, and include more details on the role of the planner in~\S\ref{subsection:Gillespie}.
+We outline the full top-k instantiation of the P2 algorithm in pseudocode in~\cref{alg:OURpracticalsampling} and include a computationally viable Gillespie sampler method~\citep{gillespie_exact_1977,GILLESPIE1976403} for P2 in~\cref{alg:ourgillespiesampler}.